Eryadu/Java_feb_2025/src/studyMaterial/API/RESTAPI.md

    (data or services) on a server using standard HTTP methods (GET, POST, PUT, DELETE, etc.).
 REST APIs are simple, scalable, and widely adopted for building web services.

-## API two set of systems
+## API basically a two set of systems
-## Specially its built on HTML method
+## Def : REST API Specially its built on HTML method like (GET, POST, PUT, DELETE, etc.) and it is based on client-server
+   communication model, where clients interact with resources(data or services) on a server using standard HTTP methods Example of API.
+Google Map api, payment system , weather map, Yahoo api sky-scanner , online e-commerce app ,zomato, uber, skip-the-dishes.

 ## Key Principles of REST APIs:
 1. Stateless:Each request from the client to the server must contain all the information needed to understand and process the request.
-   --The server does not store any client context between requests.
+   --The server does not store any client context between requests (Client-Server).
 2. Client-Server Architecture:The client and server are separate entities that communicate over HTTP.
    -- The client is responsible for the user interface, while the server handles data storage and business logic.
 3. Uniform Interface:REST APIs use a consistent and standardized way to interact with resources.
    This includes:
    -- Resource identification (via URIs/URLs).
    -- Resource manipulation (via HTTP methods).
-   -- Self-descriptive messages (via HTTP headers and status codes).
+   -- Self-descriptive messages (via HTTP headers and status codes/ HTTP Response Code).
 4. Resource-Based:Everything in a REST API is treated as a resource (e.g., users, products, orders).
    Resources are identified by URIs (Uniform Resource Identifiers), such as: https://api.example.com/users